 For the best chance at long-term recovery and healing, these issues should be addressed simultaneously with an integrated treatment approach.
 We see dual diagnosis intervention as the first step in this process.
-While a dual diagnosis intervention follows the same steps as any other intervention [link to How does intervention work blog], in our experience there can be heightened anxiety for a couple of reasons.
+While a dual diagnosis intervention follows the same steps as any other Trauma-Informed Responsive Intervention™, in our experience there can be heightened anxiety for a couple of reasons.
 One, people often ‘know’ what addiction looks like, where mental illness tends to be more misunderstood.
 Also, quite frankly, your loved one may have been living with mental illness for some time, and the wear and tear of that may have reached its breaking point for all of you.

 Beyond the Intervention

 With three licensed clinicians on our team and a wealth of dual diagnosis experience, we specialize in getting people to the appropriate facility for psychological evaluation and testing – a critical component in the recovery process.
 What’s more, we include six months of case management after the intervention.
-This allows us to support your family throughout the recovery journey with the guidance of our master’s level clinical team and a trauma informed intervention protocol that has proven to result in better long-term recovery and healing.
+This allows us to support your family throughout the recovery journey with the guidance of our master’s level clinical team and a trauma Trauma-Informed Responsive Intervention™ that has proven to result in better long-term recovery and healing.